20 Ways to Clean with Baking Soda

-Remove urine smell from carpet: Take your peed-on area rug outside, turn it over, and sprinkle it with baking soda.
+Remove urine smell from rug: Take your peed-on area rug outside and sprinkle the back with baking soda.
 Then saturate the rug with vinegar and watch it fizz.
-Let it sit for an hour, then wash and dry the area rug.
-If you have wall to wall carpeting, ha ha!
-Just kidding.
-You can also use baking soda as a deodorant carpet powder if you have wall to wall carpeting, which I'll explain in a separate paragraph.
+Let sit for an hour, then wash and dry the area rug.
+You can also use baking soda as a deodorant carpet powder if you have wall to wall carpeting, which I'll explain in a separate paragraph (below).

 DIY air freshener: There are many DIY air freshener recipes that contain baking soda.
 Baking soda with a few drops of essential oil in a small Mason jar with cheesecloth is an easy one that works well.

 Baking soda paste oven cleaner: To clean your oven without fumes, make a paste of baking soda and water, and spread it all over the oven.
 Let it sit overnight, and then scrub it off with wet rags.

 No-scrub silver tarnish remover: Baking soda, aluminum foil, boiling water create a chemical reaction that removes tarnish from sterling silver.
 This does not work on silver plated objects.